-- Breathing and relaxation – scientific studies have shown that correct breathing, using the diaphragm and abdomen, can soothe the nervous system and manage stress.
+- – scientific studies have shown that correct breathing, using the diaphragm and abdomen, can soothe the nervous system and manage stress.

 - Hypnotherapy – is the use of imagery to induce a dreamy, relaxed state of mind.
 Hypnotherapy can also help to ease some of the side effects of cancer treatment, such as nausea.

-- Tai chi – is a Chinese form of non-combative martial arts that consists of gentle movements to clear the mind and relax the body.
+- – is a Chinese form of non-combative martial arts that consists of gentle movements to clear the mind and relax the body.

-- Yoga – is an ancient Indian system of postures synchronised with the breath.
+- – is an ancient Indian system of postures synchronised with the breath.

 Other pain management for cancer